s-mv/blog/docs/about.md

 permalink: /about/
 ---

 Hello, I'm Shreerang Vaidya, better known as [smv](https://github.com/s-mv)!
-I'm currently a sophomore learning computer science at VESIT.
-Weclome to my blog!
+This is my blog.
+Yeah, that's about it!